- 18 Sep 2023

 Using the subtract Function

-The subtract function can be used to return the difference between two numbers (typed or values from fields) or two date-time fields.
+The subtract function can be used to return the difference between two numbers (typed or values from single value fields) or two date-time fields.

 subtract has the syntax: